slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Just last week I reminded my team to leave in all internal key Meetings one seat free -- for our customer ... like Jeff Bezos practiced it in all Amazon meetings.

 There are three keys: honesty, effectiveness, and efficiency.

-- A group of 10 people within a large organization is a kind of fake tribe.
-The number of people you interact with is about right.
-But something is missing: individual initiative.
-Tribes of hunter-gatherers have much more freedom.
-The leaders have a little more power than other members of the tribe, but they don’t generally tell them what to do and when the way a boss can.
-In the first couple weeks of working on their own startup they seem to come to life, because finally they're working the way people are meant to.
-- Another thing you notice when you see animals in the wild is that each species thrives in groups of a certain size.
-A herd of impalas might have 100 adults; baboons maybe 20; lions rarely 10.
-Humans also seem designed to work in groups, and what I've read about hunter-gatherers accords with research on organizations and my own experience to suggest roughly what the ideal size is: groups of 8 work well; by 20 they're getting hard to manage; and a group of 50 is really unwieldy

-evolutionary instinct to follow the strong person. o homem de negocios sonha (ambicao - forcas activas), o resto da populacao por medo constrói o sonho (forcas reactivas)
 -->

 > *'If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
 No explicit statements needed.
 If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.'*

 Leaders are team makers: there are no bad teams, only bad leaders.

 Being a leader is different from being a boss: it requires to be a manager and a psychotherapist.
-Leadership is based on emotional intelligence, people don’t follow robots.
+Leadership is based on emotional intelligence, people don’t follow robots, they follow the strong person.
 The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.
 Leadership is the ability to locate yourself.

 > *'A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.' -- Lao Tzu*